kymatio/kymatio/doc/source/userguide.rst

 2-D backend
 -----------

-If the global environment variable `SCATTERING_BACKEND_2D` is not equal to `None`, then its value will be used at running time as the backend.
+If the global environment variable ``SCATTERING_BACKEND_2D`` is set, then its value will be used at run time as the backend for the 2D module.
 Currently, two backends exist:

 - `torch`: the scattering is differentiable w.r.t. its parameters, however it can be too slow to be amenable for large scale classification.